logo

 Tools Used

-• Masking Tape & Cloth to cover inside of receiver
+- Masking Tape and cloth to cover the inside of the Shotgun receiver

 Before beginning, remember to take things slow.
 You might repeat this same process three or four times until you get your loading port just right.
 You can always take more material away, but it’s impossible to add it back once you’ve gone too far.